denispivo/Learning-Web-Development/README.md

 - [webside](https://github.com/impress/impress.js) made to show that an html side can be a presentation (not mine)

+## All upcoming tags are tested in the test.html file

 ## Elements

 - `<html>` -> Defines the root of an HTML document